man3ng/cse15l-lab-reports/lab1.md

   ```
   # Just my username on my home terminal

-  trilosophe@Trilosophes-MPB-16 Library %
+  trilosophe@Trilosophes-MPB-16 Favorites %

-  trilosophe@Trilosophes-MPB-16 Library % cd
+  trilosophe@Trilosophes-MPB-16 Favories % cd

   trilosophe@Trilosophes-MPB-16 ~ %
   ```
-  I am in my library directory `Users/trilosophe/Library`.
-When using `cd` without an argument, I will be prompted to return to my home directory of the logged in user (with the `~`) which is
+  I am in my library directory `Users/trilosophe/Library/Favorites` (can check with `pwd`).
+When using `cd` without an argument, I will be prompted to return to my home directory of the logged in user (with the `~`) which is `Users/trilosophe`.
-  `Users/trilosophe`.
 There is no error.

 - Using ls
   ```